theorangepotato/programming-languages-2019/BNFC-installation.md

 The [BNFC homepage](http://bnfc.digitalgrammars.com/) is the first place to go, but installation instructions in the [BNFC tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) are out of date, so we need to work a bit to find our way.
 I will add information here as we go along and learn more about the best way to get this done.
 Let me know about anything that may be useful to add.

-(Thanks to Andreas Abel for valuable advice.)

 ## Working under Windows

 I don't use Windows, so I am dependent on your feedback to put more information here ...

 There are two possibilities:

 - Download the [binaries](https://github.com/BNFC/bnfc/releases) and install natively under Windows.
-Here are some instructions due to Ryan Lindner.
+Here are some instructions that worked last year.
 Let me know if I should add anything.

   - Install `make`, see http://gnuwin32.sourceforge.net/packages/make.htm